matt-lewton9/Portfolio-Website/_design/DesktopCNC.md

 - Replace almost all aluminum extrusion with steel bar.
 This could be done at very little cost with the resources at school.

 - Replace the cheap spindle with a higher quality spindle that comes with a real VFD.
-This would be by far the most expensive part, but I'm nervous about the how straight a cheap spindle will be as the bearings wear.
+This would be by far the most expensive part, but I'm nervous about the how straight a cheap spindle will be as the bearings wear out.

-- Redesign the Z axis frame with a cross beam that lets me adjust the mill's tram.
+- Redesign the Z axis frame with a cross beam that lets me adjust the spindle to be truly normal to the table.

 - Replace the 3d printed spindle mount and table mount with a machined aluminum parts.

 - Add an enclosure for chips and possibly coolant if I can get free polycarbonate.

 - Maybe add a "drip" coolant system, which could be a fish tank pump, dripping coolant onto the spindle.
-This would require a coolant tray and filter in the bottom of the enclosure, which could be waterjetted polycarbonate sheets and hot glue ;) .
+This would require a coolant tray and filter in the bottom of the enclosure, which could be waterjetted polycarbonate sheets and hot glue.